julietadelgado/fizzbuzz/README.md

 ### Refactoring

-his is a repository where I am practicing refactoring a legacy code
+This is a repository where I am practicing refactoring a legacy code